learn-co-curriculum/ruby-methods-readme/README.md

 # Methods in Ruby

+##Overview

+In this lesson, we'll introduce methods, distinguish them from data types, and cover how to create and execute them in your Ruby program.

 ## Objectives

-1. Understand how methods can define new routines and procedures for our code.
+1. Describe how methods can define new routines and procedures for our code.
 2. Define a method with the `def` keyword, supply the method's body, and close the method definition with the `end` keyword.
 3. Invoke a method by calling it by name.